 The father of the family also told us about one of the multiple occasions when they were attacked and arrested by the Israelis.
 Back in 2014, when he was on the roof of his house, he saw how a Jewish settler was trying to climb and access his house to take down a Palestinian flag.

 The settler was a visitor, and he didn't realise that he was accessing a house in the Palestinian side of Hebron, which is why this family had a Palestinian flag on their roof and not an Israeli flag.
 Straightaway, he started recording what was happening.

 When the settler got stuck in the barbwire, the father of the family tried to help him get down.
 The Israeli security forces also intervened, trying to remove the Jewish settler.
 As it can be seen in the video, the soldier kept saying in Hebrew to the Palestinian man that he had no right to be in there and to go away, even though he was in his own roof and somebody else was trying to break into his house.

 Two hours later, the Israeli security forces raided his house with pepper gas, and himself and his brother were arrested.

-The legal system in the West BanK is very peculiar and quite unfair.
+The legal system in the West Bank is very peculiar and is considered quite unfair by many.
 If you're Palestinian and are accused by an Israeli of any unlawful act, you'll be guilty and arrested until you can prove your innocence.
 However, if you're a Palestinian and accuse an Israeli citizen of any unlawful act, the Israeli will be innocent, and therefore not arrested, until you can prove the contrary.
 During this time, you may also get arrested due to security reasons, even if you haven't done anything wrong.